vs Python

 return a if a > b else b

-Upside Nothing to learn about type parameters, bounds, variance, or protocols.
+Upside Basic generic functions (pass-through, wrapping, forwarding) work out of the box.
 Collections (vector<T>, hash<T>, sorted<T>) are generic at the engine level, covering the most common need without any user-visible type parameter syntax.

-12. Function signatures — no defaults, keyword args, or *args
+12. Function signatures — defaults and named args, but no *args

 Loft